• About

 Drinking plenty of fluids when you are suffering from a cough is essential, as this helps to thin out mucus in the throat and nasal passages.
 Mucus is often why you are coughing, as the body is trying to expel it from your respiratory system.

 Hydration also helps to flush out any bacteria or other microbes that might be causing your coughing, another useful aid to getting better sooner.
-Water is often a good choice, but herbal teas and even warm but light soups or broths can also help.
+Water is often a good choice, but herbal teas and warm but light soups or broths can help.

 In addition, almost any drink with lemon, ginger, honey or camomile will assist your cough and ensure you make progress.
 It won’t be instant, but it will be progressively helpful.